KayChadow/Notes/web/smuggling.md

 ### Combine with XSS
 If there is some reflected xss vulnerability, you can combine it with request smuggling.
 This makes it so that the victim does not have to interact with a sketchy link you send them, and the attacker can control headers that normally cannot be trivially controlled.

+### Web Cache
+You can use HTTP request smuggling to do web cache poisening or web cache deception.
+This is so cool like fr.
+Set up a payload in a way that the front-end server sees it as a static cachable file, and the back-end sees it as a malicious or sensitive file.
+Now the back-end will send the malicious/sensitive file to the front-end, this server caches the response.
+So the attacker succesfully poisened/decepted the cache.
+It might be tedious to have the victim send the right request at the right time to the right front-end server.
+But when you have a proof of concept, it is easy for an attacker to automate this process using scripting.

 ## Proof of Concepts